Understanding my father

 I knew she carried some resentment, but I had no idea how heavy it was.
 At first I couldn’t understand.
 “Don’t all Korean parents ask those kinds of things?”
 I thought.
 “Isn’t it just part of the game, where you nod, then quietly do what you think is best?”
 For me, it was a game.
 For her, it was real pain.
 She stopped answering their video calls and told me she would neither explain herself nor see them once we moved.

 My parents, meanwhile, were overjoyed at my family’s return.
-They have been jealous about friends’ trip with their children’s family.
+They have been jealous about friends’ trips with their children’s family.
 They secretly hoped I might stay in Korea permanently after this assignment.
 When I shared my wife’s decision, they were shocked and puzzled.
 To them, she had always been lovely and caring.
-For my father, it felt like another humiliating moment: I worked so hard my whole life—why do I deserve this?
+It felt like another humiliating moment: I worked so hard my whole life for my family to be healthy, successful, and loving each other - why do I deserve this?

 The same week I saw my fathers’ former colleagues for conversation, my brother and I faced the decision of whether to approve a medical procedure that could prolong his ability to eat.
 The doctor assured us the risk was minimal.
 My father still seemed strong, at least physically, so we agreed.
 On the way to the hospital, I sat beside him, holding his hand, unsure if he understood what was happening.